Connected and Disconnected Sea Partons from CT18 Parametrization of PDFs

 \section{Acknowledgment}

 The authors are indebted to J.C.
 Peng, J.W.
 Qiu, and Y.B.
 Yang for insightful discussions.
-This work is partially support by the U.S. DOE grant DE-SC0013065 and DOE Grant No.\ DE-AC05-06OR23177 which is within the framework of the TMD Topical Collaboration.
+The work of K.-F. Liu is partially support by the U.S. DOE grant DE-SC0013065 and DOE Grant No.\ DE-AC05-06OR23177 which is within the framework of the TMD Topical Collaboration.
 This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No.\ DE-AC05-00OR22725.
 This work used Stampede time under the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation Grant No. ACI-1053575.
 We also thank the National Energy Research Scientific Computing Center (NERSC) for providing HPC resources that have contributed to the research results reported within this paper.
 We acknowledge the facilities of the USQCD Collaboration used for this research in part, which are funded by the Office of Science of the U.S. Department of Energy.
-This work is partially supported by the U.S.~National Science Foundation under Grant No.~PHY-2013791.
+The work of J. Liang is partially supported by the National Science Foundation of China (NSFC) under Grant No. 12175073.
+The work of C.-P. Yuan is partially supported by the U.S.~National Science Foundation under Grant No.~PHY-2013791.
 C.-P.~Yuan is also grateful for the support from the Wu-Ki Tung endowed chair in particle physics.